Frequently Asked Questions: Photograph Copying, Repair and Retouching

 What images can you copy?

 Virtually any image can be copied.
-Previous clients have provided photographs, transparencies (slides) and negatives.
+Previous clients have provided photographs, transparencies (slides), and negatives.
 Photographs have come in all shapes and sizes.
 Negative and transparency sizes can be of any size up to 5×4 inches.
-I can also copy small pictures, drawings and painting up to A2.
+I can also copy small pictures, letters, maps, drawings, and paintings up to A2.
+These items have copies provided as an image for display purposes.
+If you would prefer to send the prints/negatives via the post, they can be sent via recorded or next-day delivery.
+Please contact us for more details using the contact page.

 What about the copyright?

-The copyright of the photograph is important and in most cases belongs to whoever took the photo or won the drawing, painting etc. Copyright law limits the range of images you are permitted to copy – ownership of the photo is not the same thing as ownership of the copyright.
-If you are unsure then advice is available if necessary.
+The copyright of the photograph is important and in most cases belongs to whoever took the photograph or created the drawing, painting, etc. Copyright law limits the range of images you are permitted to copy – ownership of the photo is not the same thing as ownership of the copyright.
+If you are unsure then the advice is available if necessary.
+Often it is not possible to trace the copyright holder of some images i.e family studio photograph taken by a photographer due to the business ceasing trading or death of the individual.

 How long does it take?

-What paper does the new print come on?
+What type of paper does the new print come on?

-The new image will be printed onto premium quality Fuji Pro paper in range of print finishes including glossy or lustre.
-Prints are usually supplied in lustre finish unless instructed otherwise.
+The new image will be printed onto premium quality Fuji Pro photographic paper in a range of print finishes including glossy, pearl, or lustre.
+The standard finish is lustre.
+Prints are usually supplied in the same finish as the original unless instructed otherwise.

 Can the image be supplied as a digital file?

 Yes.
-The image can be supplied in a number or formats from jpeg to PNG.
-Files can be emailed, put onto CD/DVD disc or added to Dropbox for collection via a link.
-If you would prefer to send the prints/negatives via the post, they can be sent via recorded or next day delivery.
-Please contact us for more details using the contact page.
+The image can be supplied in a number of formats from jpeg to PNG.
+Files can be emailed, put onto CD/DVD disc, or added to Dropbox for collection via a link.

 Can I send a digital file rather than a print for repair?